Daniel Jones, PhD ’09 : US Head of Neurology and Immunology Medical Affairs at EMD Serono

 I see on UCSF Connect that you are willing to serve as a mentor.
 Any tips for UCSF Connect members interested in approaching someone about mentorship?

 It’s always helpful to form a connection or find common ground with a prospective mentor.
 Fortunately, with UCSF Connect, we all have some built-in common ground – we all trained at the same place.
 Look at a potential mentor’s profile to see if you can uncover other shared experiences or mutual friends – anything to help you build an immediate rapport.
 It’s also important to frame your request appropriately.
 Have a clear story about what you’re looking for, why you’re looking for it, and where a potential mentor can fit in.
 This helps paint a picture of how he or she can provide value.

-Within months of launching, UCSF Connect has reached more than 2,000 users!
-UCSF Connect Stories is a way to shine a spotlight on members of the UCSF Connect community and give us a chance to learn about them and their experience with the platform.
+Within months of launching, UCSF Connect reached more than 2,000 users!
+UCSF Connect Stories is a way to shine a spotlight on members of the UCSF Connect community and give us a chance to learn about them and their experiences with the platform.